Home

 It is a light portable keyboard instrument, usually 5 octave, with folding legs.
 Uses a downstriking form of the English grand piano action, with single escapement.
 The key front pushes this mechanism down.

-Later models, with spring mounted tone bars, used this pedal to control a damper mechanism.
+Later models, with spring mounted tone bars, use this pedal to control a damper mechanism.

-Features from this instrument survived it.
+Features from this instrument survive it.
 The tuning fork principle is used, in modified form, for the Rhodes piano, created 90 years later.
 The inverted front action allows a compact layout, as in the Hohner Clavinet, a slender amplified clavichord, of Stevie Wonder fame.
+Most electronic keyboard instruments use a similar arrangement.

 Rhodes piano tuning